carmine560/trading-peripheral/README.md

 ## Known Issues ##

-  * It appears that Yahoo Finance does not have stocks listed solely on the Nagoya Stock Exchange.
+  * Yahoo Finance does not seem to have stocks listed solely on the Nagoya Stock Exchange.
   * Extracting order status assumes day trading on margin.

 ## License ##